pawel-dubiel/paweldubiel.com/_posts/2023-12-09-google-gemini.markdown

 - Development of multimodal chatbots.

 ### Conclusion
 Gemini stands out as a versatile and innovative model, unlocking new possibilities in AI by combining different modalities.
 It's an exciting advancement for DeepMind and the AI community.
-As an IT specialist, the potential for creative and impactful applications using Gemini's multimodal capabilities is something I look forward to exploring.
+The potential for creative and impactful applications using Gemini's multimodal capabilities is something I look forward to exploring.